 A study carried out by Naked Security tested thousands of spelling and typing error variants of popular websites, and calculated how many of the total possible variants, out of many thousands, had been claimed by typosquatters.
 The results were as follows:

 This staggering amount of claimed domains is indicative of the profitability that typosquatters enjoy within their operations.
-Interestingly, the study also showed that malware was extremely uncommon in typosquatting, and that offering advertising, IT services, search functions and adult services is far more common, and less likely to be targeted by law enforcement or brand protection services.
+Interestingly, the study also showed that malware was extremely uncommon in typosquatting and that offering advertising, IT services, search functions and adult services are far more common, and less likely to be targeted by law enforcement or brand protection services.

 Domain name speculation refers to buying and controlling potentially lucrative domains, for the sole purpose of reselling them later for a massive profit.
 This differs to cybersquatting, however, as the terms used are generic, and don’t infringe on trademark or other intellectual property.
 This results in domain name speculation not being an illegal practise, and practised openly online.

 Example: Men.com is said to have been sold for around $1.3M.